Transverse-mode coupling and diffraction loss in tunable Fabry-P\'erot microcavities

 \section{Conclusion}

 Our results comprise an extensive analysis of the performance of optical cavities with non-ideal mirrors.
 We have shown that localized reduction in cavity finesse, frequency shifts, and mode shape distortions are the consequences of non-ideal mirror shape and finite size.
 The behavior can be accurately modeled with a mode expansion method when using the measured mirror profile as an input.
-The demonstrated approach provides a powerful tool for analyzing a given cavity geometry and for predicting cavity performance without the need for detailed experimental characterization.
-This is particularly important for experiments where minimal mode volume and ultimately small mirror profiles are desired, as well as for cold atom, ion trap, and cavity optomechanics experiments, where larger mirror separations in combination with small radii of curvature are beneficial.
+The demonstrated approach provides a powerful tool for analyzing a given cavity geometry and for predicting cavity performance.
+This is particularly helpful for experiments where minimal mode volume and ultimate small mirror profiles are desired, as well as for cold atom, ion trap, and cavity optomechanics experiments, where larger mirror separations in combination with small radii of curvature are beneficial.
 The calculations provide improved accuracy for the determination of emitter-cavity coupling strength as well as detailed information about possible sample-induced scattering and loss.
-Finally, the approach offers an efficient route for the design of novel cavity geometries with non-trivial properties, such as single-transverse-mode operation \cite{Kuznetsov04} or mode imaging \cite{Weitenberg11}.
+Finally, the approach offers an efficient route for the design of novel cavity geometries with non-trivial properties, such as single-transverse-mode operation \cite{Kuznetsov04,Ferdous14}, where higher order modes can be suppressed without significantly affecting the fundamental mode e.g.\ to improve spectral filtering, or mode imaging \cite{Weitenberg11}, where a cavity mode is designed to avoid a scatterer to reduce loss.
 This opens the potential for light modes to be individually tailored for specific applications.